-If you can’t obtain a KITAS, the other visa option for a long-term stay in Bali is a B211 visa (known as a Business Visa – which can also be used by tourists).
-If you use an agent these visas are approximately $300 USD initially, which covers your first two months.
-Then you can renew this visa for a further four months at approximately $50 USD per month.
+If you can’t obtain a KITAS, the other visa option for a long-term stay in Bali is a 211 Visa (also called E-visa) for either Business or Tourism purposes (please note a business visa does not allow you to work legally in Bali, just to explore business options).
+If you use an agent these visas are approximately $330 USD initially, which covers your first two months.
+Then you can renew this visa for a further four months at approximately $200 USD per month.
 At the end of six months, you must start an entirely new visa.
 Prior to the pandemic, you were required to leave the country before you could renew your visa, now it is possible to renew these visas without leaving Indonesia.

-*Note: Having a KITAS or a B211 visa doesn’t necessarily gives you the right to work legally in Indonesia.
-This is an entirely separate issue and sperate topic.
+*Note: Having a KITAS or a 211 visa doesn’t necessarily give you the right to work legally in Indonesia.
+This is an entirely separate issue and seperate topic.
 Working legally in Indonesia often requires a work permit which is supplied by your employer and a separate thing to your living visa.